 Elaine Toomey holds a postdoc scholarship in Health Research at the National U of Ireland, Galway, and serves as the Associate Director of Cochrane Ireland.
 She has obtained a BSc and a MSc in Physiotherapy at Limerick U, Ireland, and defended her PhD thesis in Public Health and Physiotherapy at University College Dublin, Ireland, in 2016.
 She has been as visiting scholar at Newcastle U, Australia, and at Western U and Ottawa Health Research Institute, Canada, and has received prestigious international grants and prizes.
 Toomey’s research addresses health issues in society, in particular the scientific methods and processes that can strengthen the relation between research and society.
 Outreach is central to Toomey’s work, and she has published c.
 30 peer reviewed articles in international journals and has consistently engaged in public outreach.

-Maria Viñas is a postdoctoral fellow at Complutense U, Madrid, in Optics finances by a national grant.
-Her B.S. and MSc in Optics and in Biomedical Physics, also from Complutense U, have developed her ongoing research interests in optics, which brought her a number of important grants and awards and have involved her in research collaboration in the USA and across Europe, both in research institutions and industrial research labs.
-Her research achievements lie within the development of optical visualization techniques and technologies for visual simulation with a particular focus on the chromatic functionality of the eye.
-Vinãs has published c.
+María Viñas is a postdoctoral fellow at the Institute of Optics of the Spanish Research Council (IO-CSIC).
+Her B.S. and MSc in Optics and in Optical Engineering, and her PHD in Physics, also from Complutense U, have developed her ongoing research interests in Optics, which brought her a number of important grants and awards and have involved her in research collaboration in the USA and across Europe, both in research institutions and industrial research labs.
+Her research achievements lie within the development of Visual Optics and Biophotonics.
+María Viñas has published c.
 40 international publications in high impact journals.

 The International EYRA Committee consists of Svend Erik Larsen (chair), Stephane Berghmans, Monica Brinzei, Teresa Fernandez Zafra, Anastasia Kiratzi, Genoveva Marti, Kris Myny, Magda Nico, Jan Ramon, Eleonora Viezzer.